Jherrykizz1/TS-Acad-Group-5-Capstone-Project/README.md

 # TS-Acad-Group-5-Capstone-Project
-This is about TS Academy Group 5 Capstone project of 2026
+This is about the TS Academy Group 5 Capstone project of 2026

 <h3> CAPSTONE PROJRCT SUMMARY </h3>